Miss24Chimboto/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Tackling more C in this session
+<h1>Tackling more C in this session</h1>
+<h2>0-Positive and Negative Numbers</h2>
+>if the number is greater than 0, "is positive will print"
+>if the number is 0: "is zero will print"
+>if the number is less than 0: "is negative will print"